Details & Attributes

 Consistent Temperature per infusion:

-Even with the same brewing temperature, each step draws out new layers of flavor, from delicate umami to rich depth.
+A slight increase in temperature from the second infusion draws out new layers of flavor, from delicate umami to rich depth.

 Water